liuys-dase/PrettyCodeCopy/README.md

 - With a selection: copies the selected code and annotates the selected line range.
 - No selection: copies the entire file and annotates `1-<last line>`.
-- Command: `Copy Code With File Path and Line Numbers` (ID: `copyCodeWithContext.copy`).
+- Command: `Copy Code With File Path and Line Numbers` (ID: `PrettyCodeCopy.copy`).
 - Default keybinding:
   - macOS: `Cmd+Alt+C`
-  - Other platforms: not bound by default; bind `copyCodeWithContext.copy` yourself in Keyboard Shortcuts.
+  - Other platforms: not bound by default; bind `PrettyCodeCopy.copy` yourself in Keyboard Shortcuts.

 ## Usage

 1. Open any code file and ensure the editor has focus (`editorTextFocus`).
 2. Optional: select the code to copy; otherwise the whole file is used.
-3. Configure once (optional): set `copyCodeWithContext.headers` in Settings to choose which header fields are included (default: [source, lines]).
+3. Configure once (optional): set `PrettyCodeCopy.headers` in Settings to choose which header fields are included (default: [source, lines]).
 4. Trigger one of the following:
    - Press the keybinding (macOS: `Cmd+Alt+C`).
    - Open Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and run `Copy Code With File Path and Line Numbers`.